canonical/certification-docs/Policy_Guide-16.04.rst

 affect testing or certification.
 Conversely, the addition of an Apachebench based Network test would constitute a suite change and would *not* gate current LTS certifications, but MAY become a blocker for future LTS releases.

+Likewise, tests specifically for new technologies will not be blockers on the current LTS, but could become blockers on the next LTS.

 Test Requirements Changes
 '''''''''''''''''''''''''